trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 The difficulty in non-reflecting boundary conditions, also called open boundaries, is to determine the appropriate boundary values of the exact characteristics of the Euler equations.
-Assuming the flow near the boundaries is normal to the boundary and free of shock waves and significant viscous effects, it can be shown that three characteristics variables exist:
+Assuming the flow near the boundaries is normal to the boundary and free of shock waves and significant viscous effects, it can be shown that three characteristic variables exist:

 - ``J_1``, associated with convection of entropy and propagates at flow velocity,
 - ``J_2``, downstream-running characteristics,
-- ``J_3``, Upstream-running characteristics.
+- ``J_3``, upstream-running characteristics.

 Giles (1990) derived those variables based on a linearized set of governing equations:
 ```math